Peeeeteer/tabbie/README.md

 ## 🧠 What is Tabbie?

 **Tabbie is a learning kit disguised as a cute robot.**
-It’s a full hands-on project where **software meets hardware** — made for coders who’ve never touched a breadboard.
+It’s a full hands-on project where **software meets hardware** — made for people who are getting started with Electronics.

 By the end, you’ll have:
 - 🖥️ A React dashboard talking to real-world hardware